alexblunck/webpack-scripts/README.md

 - `browser` Browser to open development server in
 - `favicon` Relative path to favicon.ico to copy to `dist`
 - `cssSourceMap` Enable css / scss source maps (Causes style flash on initial load when running development server)
+- `alias` Create aliases to import or require certain modules more easily.
+See [Webpack Documentation](https://webpack.js.org/configuration/resolve/#resolve-alias) for more info

 ## Scripts